S4 method for class 'sf'

 .- algorithm

-(optional) Algorithm used for prediction.
+(optional) Algorithm used in prediction.

 - lib